Creating New Theatre the Giants Way

 Finding the Epic in the Everyday describes both how we work and our creative aims.
 Each project starts with a myth, a meaty tale that transcends diverse cultures and communities with stories of universal relevance, and peopled by archetypal characters.
 The chosen myth then serves as the backbone to create our new work.
 Experience has taught us that myths and ancient tales have the power to inspire personal storytelling in everyone.

-For example, in the research and development Storytelling Workshops for Pandora, participants included both older women from Haringey U3A, and Year 9 school students from Gladesmore School in Tottenham.
+During research and development Storytelling Workshops for Pandora, participants included older women from Haringey U3A, and Year 9 school students from Gladesmore School in Tottenham.
 Asked what might be released from Pandora’s box today, everyone responded to the Pandora myth with vivid personal stories.

-Once a working draft of the play is ready, a professional rehearsed reading is staged with our collaborators as audience: their feedback influences rewrites and subsequent rehearsals.
-When funding is in place, the professional production is mounted.
+On completion of a working draft of the play, we stage a professional rehearsed reading with our collaborators as audience: their feedback influences rewrites and subsequent rehearsals.
+Once funding is secured, we stage a full, professional production.

 Giants Theatre Company became a registered charity in 2010 and relies heavily on funding bodies such as Arts Council England and donations to continue their work.